-The year-over-year comparisons in this region also reflect approximately \$15 million in revenue in the first quarter of 2014 from the final phase of our global limited-time offer of ageLOC TR90 in the Greater China region.
+The year-over-year revenue decline for the quarter reflects approximately \$55 million in revenue in this region in the second quarter of 2014 generated by a limited-time offer of ageLOC Tru Face Essence Ultra and TR90.
+The decline for the six-month period also reflects an additional approximately \$15 million of revenue in the first quarter of 2014 from the final phase of our global limited-time offer of TR90 in the Greater China region, and the disruption of our business in Mainland China that has impacted results in the region.